 Things get smarter every day.
 More and more objects contain embedded technology that communicates, senses, or interacts with its own internal states or the external environment.
-Gartner estimates there are currently 6.4 billion devices connected to the Internet, and that number is expected at least to triple by 2020.
+Gartner estimates that 6.4 billion devices will be connected to the Internet this year, and that number is expected at least to triple by 2020.

 A recent Food Engineering article predicts that the Internet of Things (IoT) will soon begin to impact the food processing industry.
 In the article, Shaun Kirby, chief technology officer for Cisco Consulting Services, explains how, “By connecting sensors, machines, people, and processes and applying real-time analytics to the data, food and beverage processors [will be] able to gain intelligent insights they can use to improve all aspects of the supply chain, from how food is grown, to how it is processed, packaged and delivered to the store shelf, to how consumers purchase it.”